Chia-Network/chia-blockchain-gui/README.md

 **When developing, please:**

 - Only edit the code with the **Vscode editor**.
 - Always have **chia-blockchain-gui opened as a root folder in the Vscode** and not chia-blockchain, or chia-blockchain-gui/packages/...
-Failing to do so will result in incorrect auto linting and auto formatting which would not go trough the CI quality checks.
+Failing to do so will result in incorrect auto linting and auto formatting which would not go through the CI quality checks.
 - When you open the repo in the vscode, click on "**Install recommended plugins**" pop-up.
 - To develop in testnet, please follow [these steps](https://github.com/Chia-Network/chia-blockchain/wiki/How-to-connect-to-the-Testnet).
 - Please write tests for your code